A growth mindset unlocks success, happiness, and fulfillment.

 According to Einstein, the definition of insanity is doing the same things over and over again but expecting different results.

-Some mindset proponents embrace insanity, thinking they will succeed if they keep trying.
+Some mindset proponents embrace the insanity, thinking they will succeed if they keep trying.

 A growth mindset isn’t solely about effort.
 The effort is essential, but where you put your effort is equally vital.

-Let’s consider that man who didn’t get the job.
+Let’s consider the man who didn’t get the job.
 He has a growth mindset but focuses on building interview skills.
-He takes workshops, does mock interviews, and reads everything he can about interviewing for success.
+He attends workshops, does mock interviews, and reads everything he can about interviewing for success.

 When he gets the opportunity to interview again, he’s passed over – yet again.
 His interview skills might be top-notch, but maybe other candidates have more desirable skills.